donaldlab/OSPREY3/doc/content/contributing/architecture/performance.md

 The `NativeConfEnergyCalculator` and `CUDAConfEnergyCalculator` classes are all the newest versions of the Java/C++ bridge class idea.
-They're based on a [Foreign Memory Access API](https://openjdk.java.net/jeps/370) that's a new feature of JDK14 (Java development kit, ie the compiler and runtime for Java).
+They're based on a [Foreign Memory Access API](https://openjdk.java.net/jeps/370) that's a new feature of JDK14 (Java development kit, i.e., the compiler and runtime for Java).
 These classes handle all the memory layouts and alignments for the constant data that's needed by the C++ code.
 They use a custom struct definition API on the Java side to help read/write the data from/into the raw memory buffers.